2025–26 USM Alger basketball season

-The 2025–26 season was USM Alger's 64th in existence, their 7th consecutive season in the top flight of the Algerian basketball, USM Alger are participating in this season's editions of the Algerian Cup.
+The 2025–26 season was USM Alger's 64th in existence, their 7th consecutive season in the top flight of the Algerian basketball, USM Alger participated in the season's editions of the Algerian Cup.

 Overview

-The curtain rises September 12, on the 2025–26 season of the Algerian Basketball Super Division, featuring a total of 14 participating teams and a new competition format recently adopted by the Algerian Basketball Federation (FABB).
-The 2025–26 Super Division will be played in two phases: a 26-match regular season, followed by play-offs for the title and play-downs to avoid relegation.
-The top six teams will qualify directly for the play-offs, while the bottom four will battle to avoid relegation.
-The play-off series will be played in best-of-three or best-of-five formats, with home advantage given to the higher-ranked teams.
+On September 12, the 2025–26 season of the Algerian Basketball Super Division began, featuring 14 participating teams and a new competition format recently adopted by the Algerian Basketball Federation (FABB).
+The 2025–26 Super Division was played in two phases: a 26-match regular season, followed by play-offs for the title and play-downs to avoid relegation.
+The top six teams qualified directly for the play-offs, while the bottom four will battle to avoid relegation.
+The play-off series is played in best-of-three or best-of-five formats, with home advantage given to the higher-ranked teams.

-USM Alger has made a successful start to the Super Division, stringing together two straight victories in the opening rounds of the Super Division, confirming its ambitions.
-In a tough away fixture on the court of CS Tlemcen, the Usmists showed character to snatch a narrow 63–61 win.
+USM Alger made a successful start to the Super Division, with two straight victories in the opening rounds of the Super Division, confirming its ambitions.
+In an away fixture on the court of CS Tlemcen, the Usmists showed character in a narrow 63–61 win.
 In a game that went down to the wire, it was Ahmed Boutiba (17 points) who carried the team offensively, well supported by Bacim Medjoubi, who proved valuable on both ends of the floor with 8 rebounds.
 Team spirit also played its part, as four different players each dished out 2 assists, a clear reflection of the collective mindset driving the squad.